billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Whether you are looking for a challenging round of golf with friends, organizing a tournament, hosting a special event or business meeting, Deer Creek’s professional and experienced staff promises to tailor each event to your group’s specific needs.

-For more on Deer Creek Golf Club visit her website by [Clicking Here](https://golfatdeercreek.com/)
+For more on Deer Creek Golf Club visit their website by [Clicking Here](https://golfatdeercreek.com/)

 ## 10. Sykes/Lady Overland Park Golf Course